Juan Bravo Murillo

-Juan Bravo Murillo (24 June 1803 - 11 February 1873) was a Spanish politician, jurist and economist.
-He was prime minister of Spain from 14 January 1851 to 14 December 1852 during the reign of Isabella II.
+Juan Bravo Murillo (24 June 1803 - 11 February 1873) was a Spanish politician and lawyer.
+During the reign of Isabella II, he served as prime minister of Spain from 1851 to 1852 and several times as Crown minister, among other political positions.

 Origins

 Bravo Murillo was born in Fregenal de la Sierra on 24 June 1803.
 After briefly studying theology, he studied law at the University of Salamanca and the University of Seville, obtaining his licentiate from Seville in 1825.
 He practiced law for a time in Seville.
 After the death of Fernando VII in 1833 he was named prosecutor of the Audiencia Provincial of Cádiz, a position he held for two years before moving to Madrid, where he co-published a journal called Boletín de Jurisprudencia.
 He was also a founder of the conservative newspaper El Porvenir.